What is a green web designer?

 The client-side is a little more complex as a designer can’t control what hardware or energy a website visitor is using.
 So, to account for any situation, the client-side must account for dirty energy and inefficient hardware.
 This means minimizing file sizes by optimizing content in terms of amount, types, and resolution.

 A green web designer minimizes their impact on both of these sides by making sure they can control everything from the web host to the code.
 To do this successfully, a web developer must not lock themselves into a web template builder such as Squarespace or Wix.
-A web developer must use a template builder that let’s them control everything, such as WordPress, or must build it by hand-coding, which is what we do at Blue Raspberry.
+A web developer must use a template builder that let’s them control everything, such as WordPress, or must build it by hand-coding, which is what I do at Blue Raspberry.

 Green web hosting